hpc-gridware/clusterscheduler/doc/markdown/manual/development-guide/01_prepare_dev_env.md

 Depending on the OS additional packages are required:

 * libtirpc-devel (Linux)
-* systemd-devel (Linux)
+* systemd-devel or libudev-dev (Linux), libudev-devd (FreeBSD)
+* some cmake versions delivered with the OS are either too old or to new, and you need to install cmake yourself In such a case we recommend to install version 3.27.9.

 Documentation is written in markdown.
-To be able to generate product man pages and pdf manual you need:
+To be able to generate product man pages and pdf manuals you need:

 * pandoc
 * texlive